Liliaceae: Lily Family — Calochortus (Mariposa Lilies)

 Notes:

-This is a common but beautiful mariposa lily with intense lemon-yellow flowers, marked with red-brown lines and/or blotches in the mid area of the petals.
+This beautiful mariposa lily has intense lemon-yellow flowers, marked with red-brown lines and/or blotches in the mid area of the petals.
 There are dense matted short yellow/orange hairs on the nectaries near the base of the petals.
-Mostly found on and around the Monterey Peninsula away from the immediate coast.
+Mostly found on and around the Monterey Peninsula, away from the immediate coast.
+Photos #1 and 4 by CJH.

 Large-flowered Star Tulip – Calochortus uniflorus